EMI-Group/evorl/docs/guide/key-concepts.md

 - `dones: chex.Array | None = None`
 - `extras: ExtraInfo | None = None`: Other trajectory information.

 To execute the rollout for a given agent and environment object, we provide various functions in [`evorl.rollout`](#evorl.rollout).
-Below example demonstrates how to collect training data from a vectorized environment:
+The example below demonstrates how to collect training data from a vectorized environment:

 ```python
 from evorl import RandomAgent